GaryStanton/phaser3-merged-input/README.md

 .
 Global events emitted on button down/up.
 .
 Check for gamepad button presses (i.e. ‘justDown()’ functionality for gamepads)
 .
 Check the last device type used for interaction.
+· Button mapping to consistent names such as 'RC_X' for the right cluster of buttons -- (NEW in v1.4.0) · Normalising of gamepad devices, including generating dpad events for gamepads that map them as axis internally -- (NEW in v1.4.0)

 ## Installation